davidvorona/gim-plugin/README.md

 GIMP, or Group Ironman Plugin, provides a feature set for group ironmen to improve the experience and make it easier to track the progress of your fellow gimps.
-Currently, it includes a map tracking feature for showing your companions' locations on the map, with plenty of other features incoming!
+Currently, it includes a map tracking feature for showing your companions' locations on the map as well as a side panel with real-time stats and other info!

 ## Usage

 GIMP has two parts: a client-side plugin, and a basic server.
 A simple Node server can be found [here](https://github.com/davidvorona/gimp-server).
-Otherwise, a public server can be used (in development).
+Otherwise, a public server can be used.

-### Public server (in development)
+### Public server

-There is a public server in the works that any group can connect to.
+There is now a public server that any group can connect to!
 Performance *may* be affected because anyone can connect to it, but it should be good enough for most users.

-The address for the public server is https://gimp-server.herokuapp.com; simply copy it into the server address config field and you're all set!
+**The address for the public server is https://gimp-server.herokuapp.com; simply copy it into the server address config field, and you're all set!**

 *DISCLAIMER: using our public server involves submitting your IP address to a 3rd party server maintained by myself.
-The server keeps a copy of relevant character data and that's it--if this is unacceptable to you, the server is open-source and you are welcome to host it yourself (see below).*
+The server keeps a copy of relevant character data and that's it--if this is unacceptable to you, the server is open-source, and you are welcome to host it yourself (see below).*

 ### Our Node.js server